anoshandrews/ChestX-Pneumonia-CNN/README.md

     Copy the `chest-xray` directory contents (containing `train`, `test`, and `val` subdirectories) into a `data` folder within the project root.

 3.  **Train the model (optional):**
-    If you wish to train the model from scratch, execute the relevant Python script (e.g., `model_training.py` or a Jupyter notebook) from the `source` directory.
+    If you wish to train the model from scratch, execute the relevant Python script (e.g., `model_training.py` or a Jupyter notebook) from  https://github.com/anoshandrews/AI_ML_Developer_Test_Anosh/tree/main/task_2_image_detection

 ### Option 1: Using a Virtual Environment (Recommended for Development if you dont have Docker installed)